nataliering/nanopore_AMR_tools/README.md

 The overall analysis followed the workflow below.
 Individual commands and software versions are documented in the sections that follow.

-1.Data was downloaded from NCBI, where relevant
+1. Data downloaded from NCBI, where relevant
-2. Basecalling (where raw signal data were available; otherwise, previously basecalled reads were used).
+2. Basecalling (where raw signal data were available; otherwise, previously basecalled reads were used)
-3. Adapter trimming with Porechop.
+3. Adapter trimming with Porechop
 4. Read filtering with Filtlong for datasets exceeding 500 Mb, retaining up to 500 Mb for the main benchmark.
-Separate target volumes of 250, 100, 50 and 25 Mb were used for the data-volume analysis.
+Separate target volumes of 250, 100, 50 and 25 Mb were used for the data-volume analysis
 5. AMR prediction using one of the following input routes:
-   - **Read-based:** filtered FASTQ reads supplied directly to compatible AMR prediction tools.
+   - **Read-based:** filtered FASTQ reads supplied directly to compatible AMR prediction tools
    - **Assembly-based:** filtered reads assembled using Miniasm or Flye.
 Flye assemblies were additionally polished with Medaka to produce a third assembly type.
-Assemblies were annotated with Prokka, and the appropriate contig and/or annotation files were supplied to each AMR tool.
+Assemblies were annotated with Prokka, and the appropriate contig and/or annotation files were supplied to each AMR tool
-6. AMR tool outputs were harmonised using HAMRonization.
+6. AMR tool outputs were harmonised using HAMRonization
-7. Detected resistance determinants were mapped to antibiotic phenotypes and classes using `gene_to_phenotype.py` and `gene_to_class.py`.
+7. Detected resistance determinants were mapped to antibiotic phenotypes and classes using `gene_to_phenotype.py` and `gene_to_class.py`
-8. The harmonised predictions were compared with the corresponding phenotypic AST ground-truth table using a Python script, generating a combined results dataframe.
+8. The harmonised predictions were compared with the corresponding phenotypic AST ground-truth table using a Python script, generating a combined results dataframe
-9. Python and R scripts were used to calculate, summarise and visualise the performance metrics.
+9. Python and R scripts were used to calculate, summarise and visualise the performance metrics

 ## Commands for tools used in this study